CLizCorcoran/Personal-Website/readme.md

 It was written for her Web Development class to showcase some of her knowledge of HTML and CSS as well as her initial learnings of Bootstrap (Bootstrap 4 is the version used).

+## User Stories
+As a recruiter, I would like to get to know this candidate better so that I can see if they are a good match for the job I am looking to fill.

+As a small business owner, I am interested in getting more information from this freelance web designer to see how they could build my company’s website.

+As a young professional, I am interested in learning more about Christie to see if she would be a good mentor.

 ## About the Website
 The website consists of three pages - Welcome, Experience, and Contact.